 Most SSRIs are not meant to treat anxiety; however, Lexapro has proven particularly effective at reducing the severity of anxiety symptoms.
 While anxiety can be caused by various other neurotransmitter deficiencies, it is often a result of lowered serotonin levels, so an SSRI like Lexapro can help decrease a person’s persistent nervousness and tendency toward panic.

 Lexapro’s serotonin-restoring ability is especially effective at treating depression, as the neurotransmitter is essential to regulating a person’s mood.
 Depression is marked by persistent feelings of sadness and hopelessness, so altering how the brain uses serotonin with Lexapro can help contribute to a greater sense of well-being.

-While Lexapro is not typically used to treat insomnia, it has been shown to improve insomnia symptoms in certain groups.
+Lexapro can be prescribed off-label to treat insomnia.
 Perimenopausal and menopausal women have demonstrated improvements in the quality of their sleep after taking Lexapro, and although these effects are largely limited to this group, it can nevertheless be a valuable resource for women looking for insomnia relief during this time in their lives.